-Routine care (includes basic nail trimming) and will begin with a foot bath and after treatment conclude with a gentle and rejuvenating foot massage.
+Routine care (includes basic nail trimming) after treatment conclude with a gentle and rejuvenating foot massage.

 Reduction of nails that have become thickened through trauma (onychogryphosis) or fungal infection (onychomycosis).
 There are treatments for both conditions whether recent or longstanding.
 Nails can regain their former health and lustre with guided and careful management.